jay-bman725/jaymakesvideos-website/README.md

 Welcome to **jaymakesvideos.xyz** – my personal website and the ultimate hub for all things related to my online presence.
 Here, you'll find links to my social media profiles, a little bit about me, and how you can get in touch.
 Feel free to explore and connect!

 ---
-## Custom Gradients and Default Theme
+## Website Theme Customization and Default Theme
-Custom gradients can only be modified while using the default theme.
-If you have a different theme enabled, you will need to switch back to the default theme in order to customize gradients.
+Website theme customization can only be modified while using the default theme.
+If you have a different theme enabled, you will need to switch back to the default theme in order to customize website theme.

 ---